 (4) The MCP's member handbook must be clearly labeled as such and include, at a minimum:

-(a) The rights of members that include at a minimum, all rights found in rule 5101:3-26-08.3 of the Administrative Code and any member responsibilities specified by the MCP.
-With the exception of any prior-authorization requirements the MCP stipulates in the member handbook, the MCP cannot establish any member responsibility that would preclude the MCP's coverage of a medicaid-covered service.
+(a) The rights of members that include at a minimum, all rights found in rule 5160-26- 08.3 of the Administrative Code and any member responsibilities specified by the MCP.
+With the exception of any priorauthorization requirements the MCP describes in the member handbook, the MCP cannot establish any member responsibility that would preclude the MCP's coverage of a medicaid-covered service.

 (b) Information regarding services that are excluded from MCP coverage and the services and benefits that are available at or through the MCP, and how to obtain them, including at a minimum:

-(ii) Self-referral services, including at a minimum Title X services, and women's routine and preventative health care services provided by a woman's health specialist as specified in paragraphs (H)(5) and (H)(6) of rule 5101:3-26-03 of the Administrative Code;
+(ii) Self-referral services, including at a minimum Title X services, and women's routine and preventative health care services provided by a woman's health specialist as specified in rule 5160-26-03 of the Administrative Code;

-(iv) If applicable, any pharmacy utilization management strategies prior-approved by ODJFS.
+(iv) If applicable, any pharmacy utilization management strategies prior-approved by ODM.

 (c) Information that emergency services are available to the member, the procedures for accessing emergency services, and directives as to the appropriate utilization, including at a minimum:

-(i) Explanation of emergency medical condition, emergency services, and post-stabilization services as defined in rule 5101:3-26-01 of the Administrative Code;
+(i) An explanation of the terms "emergency medical condition," "emergency services," and "post-stabilization services," as defined in rule 5160-26-01 of the Administrative Code;

-(ii) Prior authorization is not required for emergency services;
+(ii) A statement that prior authorization is not required for emergency services;

-(iii) The availability of the 911-telephone system or its local equivalent;
+(iii) An explanation regarding the availability of the 911telephone system or its local equivalent;

-(iv) Members have a right to use any hospital or other appropriate setting for emergency services; and
+(iv) A statement that members have a right to use any hospital or other appropriate setting for emergency services; and

-(v) The post-stabilization care services requirements specified in paragraph (G) of rule 5101:3-26-03 of the Administrative Code.
+(v) An explanation of the post-stabilization care services requirements specified in rule 5160-26-03 of the Administrative Code.

 (d) The procedure for members to express their recommendations for change to the MCP's staff.

-(e) Identification of the medicaid consumers eligible for MCP membership.
+(e) Identification of the categories of medicaid consumers eligible for MCP membership.

 (f) Information stating that the MCP's identification card replaces the member's monthly medicaid health card, how often the card is issued, and how to use it.

-(g) A statement that medically necessary health care services must be obtained in or through the MCP facilities and/or providers except emergency care, behavioral health services provided through the ODMH or at ODADAS-certified facilities that are medicaid providers, and any other services or provider types designated by ODJFS.
+(g) A statement that medically necessary health care services must be obtained through the providers in the MCP's provider network except for emergency care, behavioral health services provided through facilities and medicaid providers certified by the Ohio department of mental health and addiction services,and any other services or provider types designated by ODM.

 (h) Information on the member's responsibility to select a PCP from the MCP provider directory, how to change PCPs including the ability to change PCPs no less often than monthly, the MCP's procedures for processing PCP change requests after the initial month of MCP membership, and how the MCP will provide written confirmation to the member of any new PCP selection prior to or on the effective date of the change.

-(i) A description of the healthchek (EPSDT) program, including who is eligible and how to obtain healthchek (EPSDT) services through the MCP.
+(i) A description of the healthchek (EPSDT, early and periodic screening, diagnosis and treatment) program, including who is eligible and how to obtain healthchek (EPSDT) services through the MCP.

-(j) Information on the additional services available to all members including at a minimum care management services as specified in paragraph (A)(8) of rule 5101:3-26-03.1 of the Administrative Code and the member services toll-free call-in system.
+(j) Information on the additional services available to all members including, at a minimum, care management services as specified in rule 5160-26- 03.1 of the Administrative Code and the member services toll-free call-in system.

-(k) A description of the MCP's policies regarding access to providers outside the service area for non-emergency services and if applicable access to providers within and/or outside the service area for non-emergency after-hours services.
+(k) A description of the MCP's policies regarding access to providers outside the service area for non-emergency services and if, applicable, access to providers within or outside the service area for non-emergency after-hours services.

-(l) Information on member-initiated termination options in accordance with paragraph (D) of rule 5101:3-26-02.1 of the Administrative Code.
+(l) Information on member-initiated termination options in accordance with rule 5160-26- 02.1 of the Administrative Code.